 II.
 Da’wah Content

 Islam’s view of other faiths flows from the essence of its religious experience.
 This essence is critically knowable.
 It is not the subject of “paradox”, nor of “continuing revelation”, nor the object of construction or reconstruction by Muslims.
 It is crystallized in the Holy Qur’an for all men to read.
 It is clearly comprehensible to the man of today as it was to that of Arabia of the Prophet’s day (570-632 A.C.) because the categories of grammar, lexicography, syntax and redaction of the Qur’anic text, and those of Arabic consciousness embedded in the Arabic language, have not changed through the centuries.
-This phenomenon is indeed unique; for Arabic is the only language which remained the same for nearly two millennia, the last fourteen centuries of which being certainly due to the Holy Qur’an.1 For Muslims, this essence has been on every lip and in every mind, every hour of every day.
+This phenomenon is indeed unique; for Arabic is the only language which remained the same for nearly two millennia, the last fourteen centuries of which being certainly due to the Holy Qur’an.

 The essence of Islam is tawhid or the witnessing that there is no god but God.
 Brief as it is, this witness packs into itself four principles which constitute the whole essence and ultimate foundation of the religion.